learn-co-students/tree-methods-lab-g-416/README.md

 ## Tree Methods

 Now that we have seen some of the benefits of trees, we should become familiar with using them.
 Just as we are familiar with using arrays and linked lists.
-In the following lab, you will implement methods to print out the nodes of a tree in order, and find the maximum and minimum.
+In the following lab, you will implement methods to print out the nodes of a tree in order, and find the maximum and minimum values in the tree.

 ### In Order, together

 Let's write the inOrder method together.
-Here's what this method will do, given a root node, the inOrder method will `console.log` all of the other nodes in a tree, in sequential order.
+Here's what this method will do, given a root node, the inOrder method will `console.log` all of the other nodes in a tree, in sequential order, from lowest to highest.
 How do we do something like this?

 1. Problem solve with an example (in a diagram)